gottingen/ea/docs/source/index.rst

     :align: center
     :alt: EA

-Elastic AI abbreviated as `EA`, In future documents, we will all call it `EA`.
+Elastic Architecture Infrastructure abbreviated as `EA`, In future documents, we will all call it `EA`.

 `EA` is a fast, typo-tolerant search engine for building delightful search experiences based on AI and IR. and so EA is open source `github <https://github.com/gottingen/ea>`_.